USDA Child Nutrition Programs in Iowa

 Procedures for Handling a Civil Rights Complaint

-- Civil rights complaints related to the National School Lunch Program, School Breakfast Program, Afterschool Care Snack Program, Summer Food Service Program, Seamless Summer Option, or Child and Adult Care Food Program are written or verbal allegations of discrimination based on USDA protected classes of race, color, national origin, sex, age, and disability.
+- USDA Child Nutrition Programs in Iowa/ Bureau of Nutrition and Health ServicesProcedures for Handling a Civil Rights Complaint1.
+Civil Rights complaints related to the National School Lunch Program, School Breakfast Program, Afterschool Care Snack Program, Summer Food Service Program, Seamless Summer Option, or Child and Adult Care Food Program are written or verbal allegations of discrimination based on USDA protected classes of race, color, national origin, sex (including gender identity and sexual orientation), age, and disability.

-- All complaints, whether written or verbal, must be accepted by the School Food Authority (SFA)/Sponsor/Organization and forwarded to USDA at the address or link on the nondiscrimination statement within 5 calendar days of receipt.
+- All complaints, whether written or verbal, must be accepted by the School Food Authority (SFA)/Sponsor/Organization and forwarded to USDA at the address or link on the nondiscrimination statement within 5 days of receipt.
 An anonymous complaint should be handled the same way as any other.
 Complaint forms may be developed, but their use cannot be required.
 If the complainant makes the allegations verbally or in a telephone conversation and is reluctant or refuses to put them in writing, the person who handles the complaint must document the description of the complaint.
+In addition to sending the complaint to USDA, the SFA is required to send a copy of the complaint to the State Agency (SA).
+The SA will log the complaint in the Iowa Civil Rights Complaint Log which is maintained by the Chief, Bureau of Nutrition and Health Services.
+The log is kept confidential with limited staff access.

 - Name, address and telephone number or other means of contacting the complainant;